 on the University's King Alfred Campus (get directions).
 The lectures are free but seat reservation is essential.

 To book seats, find out more about Enterprise Lectures or to sign up to our mailing list, EMAIL US or phone 01962 827578, or follow one of the online booking links below.

 Forthcoming Enterprise Lecture

 The University of Winchester values collective action for the public good.
-A basic need of everyone is a decent, affordable home but currently this seems to be beyond the reach of many.
+A decent, affordable home is a basic need of everyone but currently this seems to be beyond the reach of many.
 We have assembled a panel of experts to discuss the problem and to answer questions from the audience.
-Our speakers will bring different perspectives to the discussion on what will be a very interesting and stimulating evening.
+Our speakers will bring different perspectives to the discussion on what promises to be a stimulating evening.

 • Geoff French, Chair of the Enterprise M3 Local Enterprise Partnership

 • Tony Pidgley, Chairman of the Berkeley Group of Companies

 • Terri Alafat, Chief Executive of the Chartered Institute of Housing

 The panel will be chaired by John Denham, former Secretary of state for Communities and Local Government, now Professor of English Identity and Politics and Director of the University's Centre for English Identity and Politics.

 To book your free seat, click HERE.